agwlprash/agwlprash.github.io/_pages/research.md

 ## Capillary waves and microparticles <a id="CapillaryWaves">

-Mimicking the striations of sand on beaches, in this research we use low frequency water waves to enrich and sort nano- and  micro-particles in micro and millifuidic systems.
+Mimicking the striations of sand on beaches, in this research we use low frequency (~ 10 Hz) water waves to enrich and sort nano- and  micro-particles in micro and millifuidic systems.

-The ability to manipulate droplets and particles has the potential to revolutionize a wide range of fields, including microfluidics, biotechnology, and materials science.
+The ability to manipulate particulates has a range of applications in process industries, microfluidics, bio-processing, and material science.

   <img src="{{ site.url }}{{ site.baseurl }}/assets/researchims/hori_wave.gif" alt="chamber" width="40%">&nbsp;
   <img src="{{ site.url }}{{ site.baseurl }}/assets/researchims/glass_part_collect_matlab.gif" alt="Collect" width="40%">